 If HandBrake rips out a distorted video off your DVD, you may need to remove the DVD copy protections in advance, update VLC, etc. See how to perform the solutions >>

 Overall, most of HandBrake errors are result from copy protections.
-And the best way to fix them could be trying a HandBrake alternative like WinX DVD Ripper Platinum capable of processing encryption schemes.
+And the best way to fix them could be trying a HandBrake alternative like WinX DVD Ripper Platinum capable of processing various encryption schemes.
 This software supports nearly any DVD copy protection schemes, like general CSS mechanism, Sony ARccOS, UOPs, APS, RCE and Disney X-project DRM.
 It can rip Disney DVDs, workout DVDs, special Japanese DVDs, and others, without hassle.

 WinX DVD Ripper Platinum have the advantages not only in wide range of supported DVDs, but also in more well-configured output presets, more output file formats, super fast speed, high output quality, intuitive interface and more.